zjunlp/KnowLM/README.md

 - We have also made the full pre-training script available, which includes transformations, construction, and loading of large-scale corpora, as well as the LoRA instruction fine-tuning script.

 All weights have been uploaded to Hugging Face.
-The CaMA differential weights can be found [here](https://huggingface.co/zjunlp/CaMA-13B-Diff), and the LoRA weights can be found [here](https://huggingface.co/zjunlp/CaMA-13B-LoRA).
+The ZhiXi differential weights can be found [here](https://huggingface.co/zjunlp/CaMA-13B-Diff), and the LoRA weights can be found [here](https://huggingface.co/zjunlp/CaMA-13B-LoRA).

 ## NEWS
 - \[**June 2023**\] The project has changed to the knowledge-aware large language model series.